Hubert Ritter: Life

 From 1913 to 1924 he worked as a master builder in the municipal building administration of the city of Cologne.
 One of his first jobs there was planning the conversion of the Gürzenich, and that's when he got in touch with Konrad Adenauer, who was in charge of the city's finance at the time, who was enthusiastic about Ritter’s financial structuring of the building complex and persuaded his uncle, Cologne's Mayor Max Wallraf, to entrust Ritter with the renovation of the Cologne City Hall, which lasted until mid-1916.
 On 27 March 1914 Ritter's daughter Lieselotte was born.
 In 1917, Ritter took over the management of the building department of the war office in Koblenz.
 On 24 August 1918, the daughter Martha was born, and on 10 February 1922, the eight-month-old daughter Emma died of pneumonia.

 In January 1923, Ritter was appointed building supervisor (Baurat) for lifetime.
 The youngest son, Hans Georg, was born on 27 July 1924.
 During this time, Ritter wanted to write a dissertation on the topic "The Cologne traffic problems".
 The rector of the university and the head of the transport department had already given their approval when the then mayor Adenauer, at the instigation of the head of the city expansion office, prohibited this project.
 As a result, Ritter applied for the vacancies of the city planning officer in Nuremberg and in Leipzig.
 Since Leipzig reacted first, he introduced himself there and finally took up his duties in Leipzig on 21 November 1924.
 One of his first tasks was the creation of a general development plan.
 For this purpose, he had an aerial plan made up of 52 panels on a scale of 1:5000, which covered a total area of 409 km² with a maximum error limit of 1 mm per panel.
 In 1925, Ritter's family also moved from Cologne to Leipzig.

 After staying briefly in Südstraße (today Karl-Liebknecht-Straße), they moved into the ground floor of a house newly built by the architect Riedel at Rückertstraße 18.
 In Leipzig, Ritter initiated the “Siedlungswoche” (Settlement week) that took place in March 1927.
-There, representatives from the cities of Amsterdam, Berlin, Hamburg, Karlsruhe, Cologne, Leipzig, London, Vienna, Zurich and cities of the USA discussed modern housing and settlement construction.
+There, representatives from the cities of Amsterdam, Berlin, Hamburg, Karlsruhe, Cologne, Leipzig, London, Vienna, Zürich and cities of the USA discussed modern housing and settlement construction.
 At this time, Ritter became a member of the Reichsforschungsgesellschaft für Wirtschaftlichkeit im Bau- und Wohnungswesen (Reich Research Society for Economic Efficiency in Building and Housing).
 There he was a member of the committee for steel construction methods as well as Walter Gropius.